As in water face answereth to face, so the heart of man to man.

 But within a species, they all have the same nature.
 All parrots are similar – that is how you know they are parrots!
 They do not have an eagle’s nature, nor do they have an ostrich’s traits.
 You can learn a lot about parrots by having just one for a pet.
 And though you have only one human heart, you can learn a lot about others by knowing yourself.

 The similarities of nature between any two persons are greater than the differences created by individuality.
 Every snowflake is individually different, but yet all snowflakes are still frozen water vapor!
 Though individual men vary, they still have the same nature.
+Though they may differ in intellectual ability or education, they are more similar than they are different when it comes to basic human responses and thought processes.

 God made the hearts of all men alike (Ps 33:15), and all nations and races are made of the same human blood (Acts 17:26).
 To think otherwise is to miss the lesson.
 From Adam to your grandchildren, man perpetually begets the next generation in his image and with his likeness (Gen 5:3).
 The same heart and nature is passed from one generation to the next.